Waltz etcetera: for experienced dancers

-Our music draws you onto the floor gut-first.
-We don't play mild-mannered "dance music" that's been simplified for beginning dancers, edited or arranged to remove all the interesting contrasts and subtleties.
-We don't play "strict" music that's constrained to fit someone's narrow definition of a particular dance.
-Instead we play the real thing, the really good stuff, music with heart & soul, music that makes you wanna just dance without worrying about fancy steps or how you look.
-What a relief it is to stop worrying about how you look!
+We play the good stuff.
+We don't play simplified "dance music" with all the interesting contrasts, subtleties and dynamic changes cut out.
+We don't play "strict" music that's blandified to fit some ballroom standard.
+Instead we play the real thing, the good stuff, music with heart & soul, music that makes you wanna just dance without worrying about fancy steps or how you look.
+What a relief!

-So our music is often ambivalent: hey, we could dance cha-cha to this, or one-step, or even hustle - let's mix it up!
-We encourage dancers to mix styles and genres, for partners to work and play together to create something that perfectly fits the song that's playing, just making it up as you go.
+Ambivalent music!
+Hey, we could cha-cha to this, or WCS, or one-step, or hustle - not to mention tango to anything - let's mix it up!
+We encourage dancers to mix styles and genres, for partners to play together and create something juicy or goofy to fit your mood, making it up as you go, swapping roles.
 Just don't block the traveling lane, eh?

 - Dance 7:30 pm every Monday including holidays